Follow the growth of two baby pandas from birth to eight months!

-ZooParc de Beauval in central France is celebrating the birth of giant panda twins, which arrived in the early hours of Monday 2 August 2021.
-The babies—blind, very small and almost without fur—are both female, weighing 149g and 129g.
-At the time of writing, they are fit and well, being cared for around the clock by their mother and carers from China, who came especially to welcome the newborns.
+ZooParc de Beauval in central France celebrated the birth of giant panda twins, which arrived in the early hours of Monday 2 August 2021.
+The babies—blind, very small and almost without fur—are both female, weighing at birth 149g and 129g.
+They were cared for around the clock by their mother and carers from China, who came especially to welcome the newborns.

-**For the latest images taken Wednesday 11 August, please scroll down to the end of the blog.**
+For the latest images from March 2022 and details of the naming ceremony, please scroll down to the end of the blog.
+You can view our Panda Twins gallery here.

 Insemination and ultrasound